bbauska/UofM-AdvStyling/readme.md

     -   Now I know that often the trend is towards smaller and smaller and smaller when it comes to technology.
 But often this is reversed and you can see people going for larger and larger.
         Particularly when you think of TV screen sizes.
-It\'s important to remember, you want to code for everybody.
+It&apos;s important to remember, you want to code for everybody.
 The extra small, the large and everything in between.

 -   And again, even when you code and style for these large screens you need to remember that sometimes people on smaller screens will trigger these larger views.
-This happens to me quite often, because when I\'m lecturing in class, I tend to magnify my screen so many people can see it.
-So, these are the kinds of little things that might cause you problems, because you don\'t understand why they\'re being triggered.
-I\'m hoping you can avoid them by knowing what\'s going on there.
+This happens to me quite often, because when I&apos;m lecturing in class, I tend to magnify my screen so many people can see it.
+So, these are the kinds of little things that might cause you problems, because you don&apos;t understand why they&apos;re being triggered.
+I&apos;m hoping you can avoid them by knowing what&apos;s going on there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->